 5.1.2.1 Description

 A pre-training is an ML model training for training an ML model with domain related dataset that covers more than one inference type.
-For example, an ML model could be pre-trained with the dataset from SLS analysis capability group covering inference types including ServiceExperienceAnalysis, NetworkSliceThroughputAnalysis, NetworkSliceTrafficAnalysis, NetworkSliceLoadAnalysis and E2ElatencyAnalysis [see TS 28.104 [3]].
+For example, an ML model could be pre-trained with the dataset from SLS analysis capability group covering inference types including ServiceExperienceAnalysis, NetworkSliceThroughputAnalysis, NetworkSliceTrafficAnalysis, NetworkSliceLoadAnalysis and E2ElatencyAnalysis [see TS 28.104 [y]].

-The pre-training is not aimed to support a specific inference type but focuses on commonality in use cases.
+The pre-training is not intended to support a specific inference type but rather focuses on commonality among number of use cases.

-ML Model training process defined in TS 28.105 covers pre-training.
+The ML model training process defined in TS 28.105 [x] covers pre-training.

 5.1.2.2 Use cases